ufosc/course-planner-frontend/DESIGN.md

 ## About

-`course-planner` is an application to help students plan course loads for semesters based of their major/minor, interests, and course difficulty.
+`course-planner-frontend` is part of an application to help students plan course loads for semesters based of their major/minor, interests, and course difficulty.
+This repository is the frontend component of the project.
+For the backend, checkout [course-planner-backend](https://github.com/ufosc/course-scheduler).

 ## Components